sergeliatko/wpsettings/README.md

 Certainly, many may say it is an overkill to use a framework that helps your interact with WordPress Settings API, plus it is not secure to rely on the code you do not control internally...

-Well, after more than 10 years beiing DEEP in WordPress admin interfaces (I mean advanced interfaces that always looked like native to WordPress) - **I ended up coding this framework for me first of all**.
+Well, after more than 10 years being DEEP in WordPress admin interfaces (I mean advanced interfaces that always looked like native to WordPress) - **I ended up coding this framework for me first of all**.
 It is something I use in all of my projects, simply because it saves me tons of time and head ache.

 As for the second part: the library is open source, you may always fork it on GitHub, customize to your guize and evenually make a pull request to benefit the others.
 Even if I dissapear for any reason, the code will stay here available to all of us.
 And if you want to [suggest features](https://github.com/sergeliatko/wpsettings/issues) or [take part in feature votes or simply support the project](https://www.patreon.com/sergeliatko), you're always welcome.